cryptodevhub/site/wiki/ethereum-virtual-machine/security.md

 Immunefi's bug bounty program is a good alternative and complement to the traditional Smart Contract security audit.

+## Solidified

+[Solidified](https://www.solidified.io/) is a community with over 250+ Blockchain security experts and Smart Contract auditors.
+You can tap into this expertise via service offerings such as technical due diligence, bug bounty programs or Smart Contract audits.

 ## Blockchain Graveyard

 The [Blockchain Graveyard](https://magoo.github.io/Blockchain-Graveyard/) project consolidates and categorizes various Blockchain and Cryptocurrency exploits found in the wild.